gemshub/GEMS3K/tsolmod4rkt/README.md

 2. Added phase and components names to initals structure of TSolMod class, and implemented printing of TSolMod structure to JSON and key-value formats for comparing results.

-3. Added subdirectory *tsolmod4rkt* with the TSolModMulti class to initialize and manage Phase models and the SolModCalc class as c++ API for phase models.
+3. Added subdirectory *tsolmod4rkt* with the TSolModMulti class to initialize and manage Phase models and the SolModCalc class as C++ API for phase models.

 ### To Do